pallets/click/docs/quickstart.rst

 Basic Concepts
 --------------

 Click is based on declaring commands through decorators.
-Internally there is a non-decorator interface for advanced use cases but it's discouraged for high-level usage.
+Internally, there is a non-decorator interface for advanced use cases, but it's discouraged for high-level usage.

 A function becomes a click command line tool by decorating it through :func:`click.command`.
-In the most simple version just decorating a function with this decorator will make it into a callable script:
+At its simplest, just decorating a function with this decorator will make it into a callable script:

 .. click:example::